I know why people search “Why I Left eXp Realty” so often.

 There’s Money To Be Made Elsewhere

-It’s possible that sales agents will leave their current company for another, “better one”.
+Sales agents may leave their current company for another “better one.”

-Agents need to realize that it is a slow but steady process to climb the ranks.
+Agents need to realize that climbing the ranks is a slow but steady process.

 Many top-performing agents at eXp Realty have been with the company for years but previously worked at other brokerages.